- The stock trading market is highly competitive.The top 3 competitors are E*Trade, Robinhood and Stash

 Key features for a stock trading app

-When we are asked how to build a stock trading app, a questioner usually means how to pick the main features for an app interface.
-First of all, we recommend thinking about a customer and its journey through an app – where it is going to tap, scroll, or need help from your side.
+When we are asked how to create a stock trading app, this is usually a question of how to pick the main features for an app interface.
+First of all, we recommend thinking about a customer and their journey through an app — where they are going to tap, scroll, or need help from your side.

 Based on our experience, we created a list of must-have features for a stock trading app.
 Feel free to use them for your platform or just contact us directly if you want to get more insights about it.

 At the beginning of every stock trading app is a sign-in/login form.
 The general advice is just to make the page as simple as possible because no one wants to spend time filling all fields in.
 At the same time, you will be dealing with financial information, and privacy and data safety is very important.
-Think about an authorization process you want to implement – ID check, social media integration, or phone codes.
+Think about an authorization process you want to implement — ID check, social media integration, or 2FA.
 Also, make sure you provide clear Terms and Conditions and explain that users’ data is safe.
-Experienced UX designers will help you to make sure the page contains everything it needs and doesn’t look overburdened.
+Experienced UX designers will help you to make sure the page contains everything it needs and doesn’t seem too overwhelming.

 It is crucial to help users with orientation and explain how your app works.
-If you do it at the very beginning, you will prevent users from getting angry or upset, because they can’t find a certain button.
+If you do it at the very beginning, you will prevent users from getting frustrated, because they can’t find a certain button.

 Profile page should contain all necessary information about a user — a name, a photo, language preferences.

-Dashboard should present the user’s portfolio and contain information about the current balance and all stocks and options that a trader owns.
+A dashboard should present the user’s portfolio and contain information about the current balance, all stocks, and options that a trader owns.
 This page will have lots of charts, numbers, and sections and constantly update data online, so work closely with your UX-designer to build a clear and easy-to-understand interface.

-This page should display real-time graphs about the market, company profiles, growth overview, and other elements that help users to make a decision to invest.
+This page should display real-time charts, company profiles, growth overview, and other elements that help users to make a decision to invest.

-To sell and buy stocks, an app also needs payment options.
+To buy and sell stocks, an app also needs payment options.
 To build an app like Robinhood, we recommend considering a payment gateway integration to secure transactions and personal data.